v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   - *Not configured* - Admin Approval Mode and all related UAC policy settings are disabled.
 Note: If this policy setting is disabled, the Security Center notifies you that the overall security of the operating system has been reduced.

   - *Yes* - Admin Approval Mode is enabled.
-This policy must be enabled and related UAC policy settings must be set appropriately to allow the built-in Administrator account and all other users who are members of the Administrators group to run in Admin Approval Mode.
+This policy must be enabled and the related UAC policy settings must be set appropriately to allow the built-in Administrator account and all other users who are members of the Administrators group to run in Admin Approval Mode.

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067184)

   **Default**: Yes

 - **Prevent anonymous enumeration of SAM accounts**:
   This security setting determines what additional permissions are granted for anonymous connections to the computer.
-Windows allows anonymous users to perform certain activities, such as enumerating the names of domain accounts and network shares.
+Windows allows anonymous users to do certain activities, such as enumerating the names of domain accounts and network shares.
 This is convenient, for example, when an administrator wants to grant access to users in a trusted domain that doesn't maintain a reciprocal trust.
 This security option allows additional restrictions to be placed on anonymous connections as follows:

   - *Yes* - Don't allow enumeration of SAM accounts.
 This option replaces Everyone with Authenticated Users in the security permissions for resources.